IBM-Blockchain-Archive/connectathon/README.md

   page, after which three processes will take place.

   * You will be logged in as the admin.
-  * The application will find the chaincode and the current state of the ledger.
+  * Your endorsing peer obtains the current state of the ledger from the publicly-hosted Ordering Service.
+The ledger already contains the chaincode used by the marbles application.
   * Your users will be registered and allocated their marbles.

   Upon success of these three processes, you will be able to view the entire